AxonIQ/reference-guide/part2/testing.md

 >
 > You can switch detection in the configuration of the fixture with the `setReportIllegalStateChange` method.

 The last phase is the validation phase, and allows you to check on the activities of the command handling component.
-This is done purely in terms of return values and events (both stored and dispatched).
+This is done purely in terms of return values and events.

 The test fixture allows you to validate return values of your command handlers.
-You can explicitly define the expected return value, which might be void or any arbitrary value.
+You can explicitly define the expected return value, or simply require that the method successfully returned.
 You may also express any exceptions you expect the CommandHandler to throw.

-The other component is validation of stored and dispatched events.
-In most cases, the stored and dispatched events are equal.
-In some cases however, you may dispatch events (e.g. `ApplicationEvent`) that are not stored in the event store.
-In the first case, you can use the `expectEvents` method to validate events.
-In the latter case, you may use the `expectPublishedEvents` and `expectStoredEvents` methods to validate published and stored events, respectively.
+The other component is validation of published events.
 There are two ways of matching expected events.

 The first is to pass in Event instances that need to be literally compared with the actual events.
 All properties of the expected Events are compared (using `equals()`) with their counterparts in the actual Events.
 If one of the properties is not equal, the test fails and an extensive error report is generated.